 “By 1953, we’d almost completely forgotten about those Nazis, when all of a sudden they popped into our midst in mid-action!
 I guess I’d sent them exactly ten years into the future in that day in 1943, although I never knew when they were due to show up again!
 We were all unprepared, and Lance was asleep in his hut!
 I panicked, and I used a spell I had been considering for quite a while, based on my old time spell, as I merely wanted to preserve the old ways from the terrors of the approaching war with the Reds!
 It went wrong and froze us all — including the Nazis from 1943 — on this island, not aging or knowing a second had passed for almost thirty years!”

 The Golden Arrow then walked shyly up.
 “Mornin’.
 Guess it’s my turn to explain.
 I’m Roger Parsons — a crime-fighter from out west in the U.S. I actually came out here seeking the legendary adventurer Lance O’Casey’s help.
 My last case concerned a freight-line owner named Cy Hardwick who was also running guns to some rebel Indian groups back home. (*) After I caught the buzzard, I learned he had also been running guns throughout the Pacific.
-I was hoping O’Casey could help me out and track ’em down, considerin’ the sea was his field of experience.
+We’d met only once before at a war benefit back in 1942, but I was hopin’ O’Casey could help me out and track ’em down, considerin’ I knew the sea was his field of experience. (*)